BrunoMorales23/Py-Lab-WS-01-CRUD-Blog/README.md

 ---

 As a personal note, this exercise gave me the skill of creating static and freely accessible 'url' for specific logs, which i couldn't make on my project, 'Chess-Coach'.

 🔍https://github.com/BrunoMorales23/Chess-Coach🔍

+---

+## ⚙️ Status

+This application is still on development phase, with not even a stable release, so please, keep in mind that most of the interactions and tools of this project, are still in progress.